forgewiki/forgewiki/tutorials/damage-over-time.md

 2. Deal damage to each object in the zone.

 {% hint style="info" %}
 Players are registered as entering or exiting a boundary based on their midsection.
-If the bottom of a boundary is aligned with the ground, then distance to the top will need to be at least 3.6 units to register a standing and 2.5 units for a crouching Spartan.
+If the bottom of a boundary is aligned with the ground, then the distance to the top will need to be at least 3.6 units to register a standing and 2.5 units for a crouching Spartan.
 {% endhint %}

 ### Required Nodes {#part-1-requirements}